 This patient has a porcelain bridge spanning across all of the front teeth.
-At some point a piece of the porcelain fractured off one of the edges and was rebuilt with white filling material by a previous dentist.
-Over time the filling material began to stain around the edges resulting with the patient being unhappy with the color difference.
+At some point, a piece of the porcelain fractured off one of the edges and was rebuilt with white filling material by a previous dentist.
+Over time the filling material began to stain around the edges resulting in the patient being unhappy with the color difference.
 Structurally the bridge was in excellent condition and clinically didn't require complete removal for replacement.
-Dr. Champney and the patient elected for a more conservative approach by preparing just the one tooth on the existing bridge, allowing for replacement of the front facing porcelain only.
+Dr. Champney and the patient elected for a more conservative approach by preparing just the one tooth on the existing bridge, allowing for replacement of the front-facing porcelain only.

 This patient had a defect in the enamel (protective outer structure of the tooth) when it developed as a child.
 The enamel defect resulted in premature breakdown of the tooth and risk for further damage to the remaining healthy structure.
 The tooth was prepared conservatively for a 3/4 porcelain crown to cover only the defective area of the tooth.

 This patient was unhappy with the crowns on their two front teeth that had been placed over 15 years ago.
-The crowns were discolored and did not match the neighboring teeth.
-By removing the old crowns and changing the gum height to match the neighboring teeth the crowns and teeth now appear more youthful and natural.
+The crowns were discolored and did not match the neighbouring teeth.
+By removing the old crowns and changing the gum height to match the neighbouring teeth the crowns and teeth now appear more youthful and natural.

 These are photographs of Dr. Champney's patients and treatments.
 Photographs are for informational purposes only; individual treatment results will vary from patient to patient.
 Some patients may not be candidates for treatment.